small flying mynah bird

 Picture Books are for Grown-Ups, Too! (podcast interview)

-Foreword Reviews (interview)
+Foreword Reviews (interview & review)

 Ms. Magazine (Most Anticipated list)